 If standard shipping bags are used I recommend at least a 3 to 1 air over water ration.

 If possible inject pure oxygen into the fish bag.

 For the Kordon Breathing Bags, little air is necessary, so this saves on space and more water can possibly be used.

-These bags have gotten popular among some circles of aquarists, as these are a unique idea, however they are not without their flaws and in fact more major shippers I know do NOT recommend them; HOWEVER for individual fish shipments by private parties are where these bags have their best attributes, but in larger bulk shipments the negatives generally out weigh the positives.
+These bags have gotten popular among some circles of aquarists, as these are a unique idea, however they are not without their flaws and in fact more major shippers I know do NOT recommend them.
+HOWEVER for individual fish shipments by private parties is where these bags have their best attributes, but in larger bulk shipments the negatives generally out weigh the positives.